 This will create test files structure and sample test file along with opening cypress test runner window.

 Responsive web design is another standard that was not a thing ten years ago.
-If you want to test your app against different screen resolutions Cypress makes it easy.
+If you want to test your app against different screen resolutions, Cypress makes it easy.
 You can set the viewport size for each of your tests and even use predefined values for iphones, ipads and mac devices.

-Last but not least of the goodies we get with Cypress I’d like to mention here is headless mode.
-Instead of calling open command we can start run command which runs Cypress in headless Chrome additionally recording the whole process to mp4 file.
+Last but not least of the goodies we get with Cypress I’d like to mention here is the headless mode.
+Instead of calling open command, we can start run command which runs Cypress in headless Chrome additionally recording the whole process to mp4 file.
 Very useful in Continuous Integration scenarios and available out of the box.

 We might miss some of the Selenium’s additional tools.
-In example we cannot record the tests just by clicking the website.
+In the example, we cannot record the tests just by clicking the website.
 This feature available in Selenium might be useful when QA Engineer without programming background wants to create a set of test cases.
 Cypress tests have to be written directly using JS code.

-So far it was hard and unpleasant to write and maintain them.
+So far, it was hard and unpleasant to write and maintain them.
 Until now developers were sentenced to use Selenium which slowly becomes deprecated and can’t keep up with modern web applications standards.
-There is nothing more frustrating than spending more time on writing test case than feature itself.
+There is nothing more frustrating than spending more time on writing test case than the feature itself.
 Cypress showed that E2E tests should be easy to write and encourage developers to use it.

 Most of the apps we write at Gorrion use sophisticated, modern web stacks based on React and Angular.
-Experienced with the problems related to Selenium we decided to switch our tactics and use Cypress as our primary E2E tool.
+Experienced with the problems related to Selenium, we decided to switch our tactics and use Cypress as our primary E2E tool.
 It works as expected and makes our lives a lot easier.
 We definitely recommend it.